 3. All staff will undertake essential safeguarding training overseen by the Sensing Friends DSSM.
 The training of all staff will be updated regularly.

 5. Sensing Friends staff who have Safeguarding concerns will raise the issues firstly with the DSSM and seek their advice.
-In extreme cases where a serious safeguarding threat has been disclosed and the DSSM cannot be reached a member of staff must contact the MASH team themselves.
+In extreme cases where a serious safeguarding threat has been disclosed and the DSSM cannot be reached a member of staff must contact the Front Doors For Families team themselves.

-8. In the case of disclosures that do not pose an imminent risk, to the service users or relevant others such as involved family members, it is important that safeguarding concerns are first discussed with the service user and relevant others before a Safeguarding referral is made to MASH. this is important to maintain trust with service users
+8. In the case of disclosures that do not pose an imminent risk, to the service users or relevant others such as involved family members, it is important that safeguarding concerns are first discussed in supervision, with the service user and relevant others before a Safeguarding referral is made to Front Doors For Families, this is important to maintain trust with service users.

 9. All safeguarding referrals must be documented and where possible disclosed to service users, this is important to maintain trust with service users.